-You'll be asked to share your family secret story with me in an interview or written exchange, and to reflect on what the impacts have been for you and those around you.
-Participation usually takes between one and two hours.
-If you'd like more information about the project, please get in touch with me via the Callout for participants page.
-I will be doing a couple more interviews, although the data collection phase is nearly complete.
+Participants were asked to share their family secret story with me in an interview or written exchange, and to reflect on what the impacts have been for them and those around them.
+If you'd like more information about the project, please get in touch with me via the Contact the researcher page.

-You're likely to be eligible if you're aged over 18, fluent in English, and have discovered or otherwise experienced a reproductive family secret at least two years ago that you are prepared to share.
+Participants were likely to be eligible if they were aged over 18, fluent in English, and had discovered or otherwise experienced a reproductive family secret at least two years ago that they were prepared to share.
 This two-year buffer aims to ensure people have had some time to process their experience before deciding to participate in this study.

 This project is being supervised by A/Prof Deb Dempsey, a sociologist and researcher, and A/Prof Roger Cook, a clinical and counselling psychologist and researcher, both from Swinburne University.

-It is possible that sharing your personal story of a family secret will be an enjoyable experience for you, and you might gain insight, meaning or clarity into some aspects of your own life.
+It is possible that sharing personal stories of family secrets will be enjoyable, and people may gain insight, meaning or clarity into some aspects of your own life.
 I hope so!

 privacy and anonymity